xenomuta/coffee-trace/README.md

 ### About Coffee-Trace
 Coffee-Trace makes debugging coffeescript code easier by attempting to point corresponding coffeescript code and line numbers and styling the stacktrace a little bit.

-**WARNING**: This is obviously for aiding development needs and by no means intended for production use.
+**WARNING**: This is obviously for suited development needs and by no means intended for production use.
 It is also, by far, my ugliest piece of code.
 You've been warned.

 ### Install and Usage
 Unleash your inner masochist and enjoy `uncaughtException` and stack-traces, just by installing with: